Suryapet: Civic administration

 Suryapet municipality was constituted in 1952.
 It was upgraded to Grade–II in 1984, Grade–I on 7 November 1998.
 The area of the municipality is spread over an area of 54.00 km2 with 48 wards.
-The present municipal commissioner is V. Surender and the chairman is Perumalla Annapurna.
+The present municipal commissioner is B. Sreenivasu and the chairman is Perumalla Annapurna.

 The city also serves as the headquarters of Suryapet mandal in the Suryapet revenue division.

 Awards

 Suryapet Municipality became the first waste-compliant city of India in 2003.
 It had won Green Leaf Award for Best Garbage Disposal in 2007.

 Suryapet is the first municipality in the country to receive the (ISO 14001-2004 certificate.